Over £22,100 raised so far!

 Your challenge can be anything as long as it involves the number 24.
 You could, for example, walk 2.4 miles every day for 24 days, or make and sell 24 cupcakes.
 Or how about running 24 km and getting 24 friends to run one of those kilometres with you?
 Almost anything goes!

 First, think up what you'd like to do.
-Then set your own fundraising target!
+You can set your own fundraising target.
 Then sign up using the button below (we're just asking for a modest registration fee — you guessed it, £24).
 Finally, let us know what you're doing, what your target is, and whether you'd like us to mention your challenge on the Trust website.
 Do consider setting up a fundraising page (for example on GoFundMe, JustGiving or GoldenGiving).

 From there on in it's down to you!!
 Just let us know when you've completed your challenge, send us a picture or two, and we’ll send you one of our magnificent challenge medals.

 The deadline is 30 Sep 2022, so there’s plenty of time to complete your challenge.
 On that evening we’ll hold an informal event on-line where people can come together and exchange stories.
 We’ll be giving awards for the most money raised, the most original idea, and maybe more...